wp-plugins/13-moon-synchronometer/readme.txt

 = Once installed, how to make it work: =
 1. Got to Widgets, and put a 13-Moon Calendar widget into a sidebar
-1. Optional: insert shortcode `[thirteen-moon-calendar]` into a post or page
+1. Optional: insert shortcodes: `[show-calendar]` into a post or page
 1. Settings are at `Dashboard -> Settings -> 13-Moon Settings`

 == Frequently Asked Questions ==